microsoft/DeepSpeedExamples/applications/DeepSpeed-Chat/README.md

 </p>

-As the most complex step of the entire 3-step InstructGPT pipeline, DeepSpeed Chat's ***Hyrbid Engine*** has enabled sufficient acceleration to aovid large training time (cost) implications.
+As the most complex step of the entire 3-step InstructGPT pipeline, DeepSpeed Chat's ***Hybrid Engine*** has enabled sufficient acceleration to aovid large training time (cost) implications.
 Refer to [Step3: Reinforcement Learning Human Feedback (RLHF)](./training/step3_rlhf_finetuning) for more information.
 If you already have your fine-tuned actor and reward model checkpoints, you can simply run the following scripts to enable the PPO training.

 <details><summary> Expand </summary><p>